 This short-listed proposal for the design of the University of Toronto Mississauga’s North Building Expansion was designed to respond to its distinctive context.
 UTM is a unique campus, with a growing reputation in academic achievement and a bucolic setting amongst mature woodlands.
 Within this context, UTM requested the development of a new academic building on the site of the existing North Building, to accommodate a variety of programs.

 A Department of Mathematics and Computational Sciences, Psychology, Drama Rehearsal studios, new classrooms, and expanded student amenities were to be included in the renovation.
 Phase A was the first of a three phase redevelopment of the North Building.
 The fully redeveloped North Building would have consolidated space needs in the Faculty of Humanities, while redefining the western edge of the UTM Campus, as well as the Campus Green and related pedestrian circulation paths.
-Thus, Kearns Mancini’s proposal took advantance of an opportunity to integrate academia with architecture, to achieve a holistic ecology of human interaction and integration within the environment.
+Thus, Kearns Mancini’s proposal took advantage of an opportunity to integrate academia with architecture, to achieve a holistic ecology of human interaction and integration within the environment.

 The massing of the building is composed of several major volumes.
 The most prominent is the Wintergarden.
 Its glass wall and operable solar curtain animate the south façades, depending on the season and time of the day.
 The prominent solar chimneys can be seen from many vantage points within the campus, from where they become identifiable icons, echoing the ecologically-minded design of the building.
 The west façade terminates the Five Minute Walk and begins a path toward the Instructional Centre and Library, which invites students from the residences to the south.
-Irregular course stone anchors the base of the Wintergarten, while the base of the ‘academic program block’ provides transparency to the cafeteria beyond.
+Irregular course stone anchors the base of the Wintergarden, while the base of the ‘academic program block’ provides transparency to the cafeteria beyond.

 University of Toronto, Mississauga, ON

 Gross Project Area